frederic-perez/AmE-dictionary/data/dictionary.md

 __reconvene__ _v_ :five::hammer: (reconvenes) _Kubiak and Manning will reconvene next week._
 __recooled__
 __record haul__ _Ko, 17, finishes LPGA season with record haul._
-__recoup__ _v_ :five: To recoup is a kind of recovery: If you lost some money but then made that amount back, you recouped your loss.
+__recoup__ _v_ :six: To recoup is a kind of recovery: If you lost some money but then made that amount back, you recouped your loss.
 __recourse__ _n_
 __recreational__ _Recreational marijuana vs medical marijuana._
 __rector__